[German: Der öffentliche Verkehr in Wien]

 Which tickets should you buy?

-This 24, 48 or 72-hour network travel card for the city also qualifies you for various discounts.
-In fact, just about anywhere you’re likely to visit, watch or see offers some kind of small reduction with the Vienna City Card.
+- The Vienna City Card is a 24, 48 or 72-hour network travel card for the city that also qualifies you for various discounts across a 7-day period.
+Just about anything you’re likely to visit, watch or see offers some kind of small reduction with the Vienna City Card

 Standard tickets & network cards